DOMUSNETWORK/video-games/README.md

 grunt
 ```

-At this point the 'disp' directory will be created at the root of the project with all the necessary files for deployment.
+At this point the 'disp' directory will be created at the root of the project with all the necessary files for deployment,<br />
+I'm still working on this part so don't get upset if it's lacking features and proper structure.

 ### Compile SASS

 I've used Webstorm's built-in compass/sass file watcher to compile my sass files.<br/>
-of course you can just use 'compass' directly from terminal or run it through a grunt-task.
+of course you can just use 'compass' directly from terminal or add it as a grunt-task.

 ### Running Unit Tests